hgyxbll/cheat/README.md

  it is erased by the preprocessor, but using `cheat_check()` instead should work.

-### 6   Screenshots
+## 6   Screenshots

 Everyone likes pretty pictures.

-Here is CHEAT being compiled with the GNU Compiler Collection and run in the Xfce terminal emulator of a Linux distribution.
+Here is CHEAT being compiled with the GNU Compiler Collection and run in the Xfce terminal emulator provided by a Linux distribution.

 ![Screenshot](http://raw.github.com/Tuplanolla/cheat/master/xfce.png)